UBC-STAT/stat545.stat.ubc.ca/content/authors/authors/_index.md

 - Instructor
 ---

-Lucy is an Assistant Professor at the University of British Columbia, Vancouver.
-She is a biostatistician who develops new methodology in statistical learning, statistical inference, and the design of experiments.
+Katie Burak is an Assistant Professor of Teaching in the Department of Statistics at the University of British Columbia.
+Her work focuses on modern pedagogical methods in statistics and data science.
+She is passionate about statistical outreach and education, organizing various events in her community.
+Katie is particularly dedicated to advancing women in data science and addressing equity issues within the statistical sciences.